 *Banana blondie recipe from Dan Lepard’s Short and Sweet recipe book

-banana blondieServings: 16Time: an hour and a quarter
+banana blondieServings: 16Time: 1 hour 15 minutes

 - 275g caster sugar